-11. Research Paper
+10. Research Paper

 The research paper presents an opportunity for students to conduct research and analysis, prepare a paper that advances the literature, and demonstrate critical thinking skills.
 Students will address a topic that is current and tied to real-world issues that affect U.S. national security.
-Students will be given broad research questions regarding a selected country that will be the Department's focus of effort for the Capstone Synthesis Event.
-This research effort will begin with an individual research question; students will modify their question as research and analysis unfolds.
-The students will then translate this question into an approved thesis statement and present their argument in a formal paper.
-This paper requires independent thought and graduate-level writing; the body of the paper will be about 12-14 pages appropriate for publication in a professional journal.
-Quality papers are retained in the Naval War College's Library, where qualified users can access them for use in a variety of applications, and uploaded to the Defense Technical Information Center (DTIC) database.
+Students will develop broad research questions regarding a selected region that will be the Department's focus of effort for the Capstone Synthesis Event.
+This paper requires independent thought and graduate-level writing; the body of the paper will be commensurate in length with that of a professional journal article.
+Quality papers are retained in the Naval War College's Library, and uploaded to the Defense Technical Information Center (DTIC) database.

-Students will brief their research to their colleagues, and through this peer review, will be able to refine their papers prior to submission for grading.
+Students will brief their research to their colleagues and, through this peer review, will be able to refine their papers prior to submission for grading.
 Moreover, the knowledge gained through the voyage of discovery will support the Capstone Synthesis Event.
 Each student, armed with in-depth knowledge of a specific area (education, infrastructure, governance and so forth), will act as a Subject Matter Expert (SME) in his/her assigned Joint Planning Group (JPG).